-Our ImpactPlease click here to see a list of selected publications associated with the Spirituality and Worship Research Centre: https://research.avondale.edu.au/swrc
+Our ImpactPlease click here to see a list of selected publications associated with the Scripture, Spirituality and Society Research Centre: https://research.avondale.edu.au/sssrc

 Critiquing the Anzac legend

 |Team||Associate Professor Daniel Reynaud, Avondale College of Higher Education|

 |Description||This research critiques key elements of the Anzac legend through the lenses of cinema and of religion.
 A closer study of Anzac cinema reveals the ways in which the legend has evolved over time, adapting to contemporary concerns and challenging its monolithic reputation.
 The study of Anzac interactions with religion during the First World War challenges widely held scholarly and popular conclusions about the secularity of the Anzacs.|

 |Impact Summary||This research has resulted in the publication of a number of scholarly works, as well as a series of audio-visual productions, popular publications and public presentations.|

 BackgroundThe research evolved from Associate Professor Reynaud’s PhD topic and parallels important research into the development of the Anzac legend in print and popular culture.
 Both cinema and religion offer vantage points from which to critique aspects of Anzac mythology.

 FocusThe focus of this work has been on ways in which particular entrenched popular and scholarly representations of the Anzacs are challenged by exploring both fictional representations and archival sources.
 A study of Anzac cinema particularly challenges popular contemporary notions of Anzac as a homogenous and unifying myth of Australian nationalism, while a study of the Anzacs and religion challenges scholarly writing on the inherent secularity of the Anzacs.

 ImpactThe impact of Associate Professor Reynaud’s research is evidenced by the following: